mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

-### Create a role with field and document level security, plus a user for the following:
+### :question:  Create a role with field and document level security, plus a user for the following:

 :warning: can only be applied if you have purchased an elastic licence.
 This will not work on the Basic/Free licence.